 The problem is that many of those organizations still rely on third-party cookies to create their universal IDs.
 As IAB Tech Lab’s Jordan Mitchell told Digiday, “Without third-party cookies, we are only left with per-domain identifiers using first-party cookies, and it becomes impossible for third parties to set or recognize any form of shared or universal ID across domains.”

-Like universal IDs, encrypted IDs are also shared.
+Like universal IDs, the digital ecosystem also shares encrypted IDs.
 However, it better protects consumer privacy and ensure a secure transfer of data than other shared ID solutions.

 LiveIntent’s nonID is an encrypted ID that helps companies use their most valuable first-party data – email addresses – to connect to the larger digital ecosystem.